AEGON247/IceMusic/README.md

 # IceMusic

-Enjoy Classy Music offline, for free !
+Enjoy Classy Music at your fingertips, for free !
 At IceMusic

 # How To Access ?